pbazard/tutorials/C.md

   int * const ptr = &var; // being constant, ptr is initialized here printf("Value of var is %d\n",var);
   printf("Value of ptr is %d\n",*ptr);
-  // would generates compile time error because ptr1 is a read-only pointer
+  //*ptr=20; would generates compile time error because it is a read-only pointer var=20;
-  // ptr cannot be used to modify the value of var
-  //*ptr=20;
-  var=20;
   printf("New value of var is %d\n",var);
   printf("New value of ptr is %d\n",*ptr);